Office of the Superintendent of Financial Institutions

 The following minimum levels of detail must be followed for the tables in Section B.2 of the AAR:

 The above defines a cascade of levels of reporting that must be presented in the AAR.
 There is no requirement to do further breakdowns of data exclusively for AAR reporting, except where this is explicitly required in this Memorandum.
-This reporting structure and format must be followed by the company in order to more easily allow for comparisons between companies.
-The table must show how liability data is matched to the separate asset segments that constitute the company's asset structure.
-Only the level of detail, or order, shown in the three left columns of Table 2.1 should vary by company.
+This reporting structure and format must be followed by the insurer in order to more easily allow for comparisons between insurers.
+The table must show how liability data is matched to the separate asset segments that constitute the insurer’s asset structure.
+Only the level of detail, or order, shown in the three left columns of Table 2.1 should vary by insurer.
 The Appointed Actuary must determine the level of product detail to be shown that matches the above requirements.

-However, exceptions will be allowed depending on the particular circumstances of the company.
-If the company has a different structure (e.g., asset segments within product lines), such a structure should be used in the tables.
+However, exceptions will be allowed depending on the particular circumstances of the insurer.
+If the insurer has a different structure (e.g., asset segments within product lines), such a structure should be used in the tables.
 Such deviations should be justified.
 The Appointed Actuary must use judgement in deciding on the level of detail reported in the AAR.

-The purpose of this summary table is to give the reader an overview of the company and its lines of business.
-The Appointed Actuary is discouraged from making this summary table too voluminous.
-However, if there are products grouped within an asset segment and not covered by the splits above, and which the Appointed Actuary considers to be significant, then their separation in this table is encouraged.
-The Appointed Actuary should be influenced by how the company's management looks at the business for internal reporting, while still respecting the required separation of companies and countries, as shown in section B.2.1 of this Memorandum.
+The summary table should give the reader an overview of the insurer and its lines of business.
+Therefore, the Appointed Actuary is discouraged from making this summary table too detailed.
+If there are products grouped within an asset segment and not covered by the splits above, and which the Appointed Actuary considers to be significant, then their separation in this table is encouraged.
+The Appointed Actuary should be influenced by how company management looks at the business for internal reporting, while still respecting the required separation of companies and countries, as shown in section B.2.1 of this Memorandum.

-More detailed reporting is to be done at the asset segment and product line levels reported in later sections of the AAR.
+The later sections of the AAR should contain more detailed reporting at the asset segment and product line levels.
 These requirements are covered in sections B.2.4 and B.3 of this Memorandum.

 Numbers reported at the total company summary level must reconcile to those reported in the detailed product sections.
 If a product line is shown separately in the summary tables, the same product line must be reported on separately in the detailed product sections.